Wrightslaw Header

 SMART IEPs

-use present levels of performance to write clear, measurable goals, short term objectives and benchmarks about what your child will learn and be able to do.
+use the child's present levels of academic achievement and functional performance to write clear, measurable goals, short term objectives and benchmarks about what your child will learn and be able to do.
 Scroll down for IEP checklists.

 Articles about Documents & Organizing the File